Quick Setup with Profiles

 |---|---|---|---|

-These settings can also be further customized or overridden by providing a custom app-config.local.yaml file if needed.
+Profile settings are opinionated starting points.
+They can be further customized or overridden by providing a custom app-config.local.yaml file.

 Available Profiles